 • Can I freeze the leftovers? — Yes, they freeze and reheat beautifully!
 In fact, I usually make the full recipe, even when it’s just for a regular summer dinner in my two-person household.
 I just freeze the leftovers.

 • Can I spice this up for my heat lovers? — Yes!
-This recipe is primed for the addition of some zesty heat.
+This recipe is prime for the addition of some zesty heat.
 Here are some suggestions:

 • Replace (or add to) the green bell pepper with some chopped jalapeño peppers.